2015 Nomination Guidelines

 Previous recipients of a Certificate of Excellence are not eligible.

 After an initial screening for basic eligibility, copies of the nomination text and letters of support are sent to our selection committee members for review.
 Selection committee members include representatives of major education stakeholders from across Canada.
+See the current list of organizations represented on the selection committee.

 Nomination packages are evaluated and ranked by selection committee members based on how well the nominee meets the selection criteria.
-A final list of top-ranked individuals is then provided to the Prime Minister for recognition.
+A final list of top-ranked educators is then provided to the Prime Minister for recognition.

 Award recipients are selected based on the excellence and innovation of their teaching practices, their ability to achieve outstanding results with students, to inspire them to learn and continue learning and to equip them with the knowledge, attitudes and skills they will need to succeed in a 21st century society and economy.
 While a specific exemplary project or practice may form part of a nomination, nominees are judged on their overall and ongoing merits as teachers.